Reasoning Around Paradox with Grounded Deduction: Introduction

 This paper presents \emph{grounded deduction} or \gd, a foundation for logical deduction that attempts to avoid classical logic's difficulties with the traditional paradoxes, while striving at a framework in which we might plausibly hope to do normal work in mathematics or the sciences without inordinate or unjustified difficulty.\footnote{ The term ``grounded deduction'' is inspired by the notion of a statement being \emph{grounded} or not in Kripke's theory of truth, one important precedent for this work along with many others (see \cite{kripke75outline}). } Most importantly, \gd endeavors to \emph{offer something in return} for the strange and perhaps uncomfortable new constraints it imposes on our traditional methods of deduction.

 The main immediate ``payoff'' that \gd offers is the permission to make unconstrained recursive definitions.
-That is, \gd allows a definition of a new operator symbol $s \equiv d$ to include the newly-defined symbol $s$ arbitrarily within the right-hand side definition $d$, without the usual restrictions (such as that $d$ be structurally primitive-recursive, or well-founded by some other criteria).
+That is, \gd allows definitions of the form `$s \equiv d$', which may include the newly-defined symbol $s$ arbitrarily within the expansion $d$ on the right-hand side, without the usual restrictions (such as that $d$ be structurally primitive-recursive, or well-founded by some other criteria).
 In particular, \gd permits the direct definition of outright paradoxical propositions such as $L \equiv \neg L$ (the Liar paradox), without apparent inconsistency.
 More pragmatically, \gd's admission of unrestricted recursive definitions proves useful in concisely expressing and reasoning about numerous standard concepts in working mathematics and computer science.

 In the tradition of so-called ``impossibility triangles,'' \cref{fig:triangle} shows one such triangle that appears to apply to systems of logic.
 Of three desirable properties we might wish for -- namely (full) consistency, the (unrestricted) law of excluded middle or LEM, and (unrestricted) recursive definition, it appears we must compromise and accept a weakened version of at least one of these properties.
-Classical reasoning prioritizes full consistency and LEM while restricting recursive definitions, while in \gd we will prioritize conssitency and recursive definition but weaken our LEM.\footnote{ The third alternative is of course possible too: \emph{paraconsistent} logics weaken our demand for logical consistency, typically attempting to ``reduce the damage'' caused by inconsistency instead of eliminating it entirely.
+Classical reasoning prioritizes full consistency and LEM while restricting recursive definitions, while in \gd we will prioritize consistency and recursive definition but weaken our LEM.\footnote{ The third alternative is of course possible too: \emph{paraconsistent} logics weaken our demand for logical consistency, typically attempting to ``reduce the damage'' caused by inconsistency instead of eliminating it entirely.
 See for example \cite{field08saving} for a detailed overview of such approaches. \later{more citations} }

 Beyond the immediate offering of unrestricted recursive definitions, the many indirect implications of \gd's alternative perspective on deduction rules and logical truth are interesting, in ways that this paper attempts to begin mapping, but on which it can admittedly only scratch the surface. \baf{ summarize a few interesting observations) }